This is a draft for the book chapter

 A critter can sense where it is on the plane which is its world.
 It knows its location in terms of X and Y. A critter also has a sense of direction.
 In our model this is expressed as an angle in the X,Y plane.
 Whenever a critter senses another object in its sense area it senses the direction from itself to the object.

 3.3.2 Internal SensesA critter can sense the level of its internal stores of both water and sugar.
 In particular, there is a short-supply threshold which a critter can sense.
 If the level is below this threshold then the critter is thirsty (if for water) or hungry (if for sugar).
-Otherwise the supplies are sensed to be adequate.
+Otherwise the critter senses the supplies to be adequate.

-3.4 Actions AvailableThe critter has acts which it can perform.
+3.4 Actions AvailableThe critter has actions which it can perform.

 3.4.1 MoveThe critter can move in any direction which it chooses.
 The length of the move is a predetermined step size, a length probably about equal to the diameter of the critter’s body.
 But if the critter collides with another object when it attempts to move, then the actual length of the move accomplished will probably be shorter.